rtsui335/bankProject/README.md

 # Bank Management System (Java)

-This is project a project that I have worked on which is a console-based Bank Management System written in Java.
+This is project that I have worked on which is a console-based Bank Management System written in Java.
 It allows users to manage two different types of bank accounts (checking and savings) through a text-based menu.
 The program demonstrates object-oriented programming concepts such as inheritance, encapsulation, and polymorphism, and uses Java’s built-in Scanner class for user input.